 Shop small at local businesses, attend a live performance, explore the vibrant Capitol Hill neighborhood, enjoy Seattle’s many green spaces, and so much more.
 There’s something for art and music lovers, outdoorsy folks, and foodies alike, and many of these activities can be enjoyed year-round.

-LGBTQ Seattle Guide
+LGBTQ+ Seattle Guide

 Explore Capitol Hill

-For nightlife, stop into Wildrose Bar, one of the oldest lesbian bars on the West Coast (celebrating 40 years in 2024).
+For breakfast, grab plant-based specialty donuts from Dough Joy.
+Their offerings are great for folks looking for egg-free, dairy-free, and nut-free treats, including rainbow donuts during Pride.
+For nightlife, stop into Wildrose Bar, one of the oldest lesbian bars on the West Coast (it’s been in business for 40+ years).
 Check out their weekly events, including queer songwriter night, trivia, and karaoke.
-At Queer/Bar, enjoy the weekly Mx.
-Drag Show on Fridays and Saturdays with rotating gogo dancers and drag queens.
-During Pride, they also host the Queer/Pride Festival, which features drag queens from Rupaul’s Drag Race.
+At Queer/Bar, enjoy drag shows with rotating gogo dancers and drag queens.

 In addition to Capitol Hill, you’ll find tons of gay-friendly and gay-owned businesses throughout the city.